chainguard-dev/edu/content/chainguard/chainguard-enforce/troubleshooting-tips.md

 chainctl cluster install --group=$GROUP --private --context demo
 ```

-The error will be similar to the below.
+The error will be similar to the following.

 ```
 ...